carpentries-incubator/SDC-BIDS-dMRI/episodes/introduction.md

 ~~~
 {: .language-python}

-Now that we have the necessary diffusion files, lets explore the data!
+Now that we have the necessary diffusion files, let's explore the data!

 ~~~
 import numpy as np